MISP, research projects

 A series of interviews are conducted with various sharing communities.
 We aim to compare the actual usage of the platform, as observed by us, with the users’ perspectives as shared in the interviews.

-We utilize both technical observations, such as platform statistics, and qualitative insights from the interviews, through discourse analysis.
+We utilize both technical observations, such as platform statistics, and qualitative insights from the interviews.

 Data Analysis Model